estruyf/vscode-front-matter/README.md

 **Front Matter: Set lastmod date**

 Update the `lastmod` (last modified) property of the current article/post/... to the current date & time.
+By setting the `frontMatter.content.autoUpdateDate` setting, it can be done automatically when performing changes to your markdown files.

 > **note**: Uses the same date format settings key as current date: `frontMatter.taxonomy.dateFormat`.